 Situation

-Today’s challenge is about comprehensive pricing.
 500,000 customers have unique prices for 180 products.
-In total, 90,000,000 priced items are in the system.
-Having logged, the customers should see their personal price.
-This is an extreme case of customer group prices.
+In total, there are 90,000,000 priced items in the system.
+After logging in, customers should see their personal price.
+This is an extreme case of customer group pricing.

 Complexity